Risk factors for breast cancer: Viruses

 Humans are not the only mammals susceptible to breast cancer.
-Some strains of mice, namely the house mouse (Mus domesticus) are prone to breast cancer which is caused by infection with the mouse mammary tumour virus (MMTV or "Bittner virus" for its discoverer John Joseph Bittner), by random insertional mutagenesis.
+Some strains of mice, namely the house mouse (Mus domesticus) are prone to breast cancer which is caused by infection with the mouse mammary tumour virus (MMTV or Bittner virus, for its discoverer, John Joseph Bittner), by random insertional mutagenesis.
 It is the only animal breast cancer with a known etiology.
 These findings are taken to mean that a viral origin of human breast cancer is at least possible, though there is no definitive evidence to support the claim that MMTV causes human breast cancer.
-For example, there may be critical differences between cancer pathogenesis in mice and people.
+For example, there may be critical differences between cancer pathogenesis in mice and humans.

 A human homologue of the mammary virus has been described in 1971 and linked to human breast cancer in several small epidemiologic studies.

 Factors with minimal or no impact

 There is no significant association between first-trimester abortion and breast cancer risk.
 There is no scientific evidence to prove that any kind of brassiere can cause cancer.
 The myth that breast cancer is linked with deodorant use has been widely circulated, and appears to originate from a spam email sent in 1999.
-There is however no evidence to support the existence of such a link.
+There is, however, no evidence to support the existence of such a link.
 There is no persuasive connection between fertility medications and breast cancer.

 History

 In past centuries, the development of breast cancer was most commonly seen as divine punishment or a trial.
-From ancient Greek medicine until the end of the 17th century, the dominant medical explanation was an imbalance of the four humors.
+From Ancient Greek medicine until the end of the 17th century, the dominant medical explanation was an imbalance of the four humors.
 By the start of the 18th century, humoralism had generally been rejected.
 Many other theories were put forward, often related to sexual activity: In 1713, Bernardino Ramazzini said that nuns developed breast cancer at a higher rate than married women because they did not engage in sexual intercourse, and the "unnatural" lack of sexual activity caused instability of the breasts; others countered that the cause was frequently too much sexual activity.
 Other theories from the 18th century included various sorts of problems with the movement of body fluids, such as lymphatic blockages, curdled breast milk or the transformation of pus left after an infection.

 In modern times, women are more likely to blame themselves, perhaps deciding that their diet, childbearing history, decision not to breastfeed, or level of exercise is the cause.